loloof64/neu-react-ts-vite-ghworkflow-template/README.md

 A template for [NeutralinoJS](https://neutralino.js.org/), [ReactJS](https://react.dev/), [Typescript](https://www.typescriptlang.org/), and Github Workflow.
 So that you can also release you application on Github for Windows and Linux (needs manual trigger).

-Inspired by the project [Neutralino App Template](https://github.com/TolinSimpson/neutralinojs-build-automation-template).
+Inspired by the project [Neutralino App Template](https://github.com/TolinSimpson/neutralinojs-build-automation-template), and using the project [Neutralinojs + React + TS + Vite template](https://github.com/JustPilz/neu-react-ts-vite-template)

 ## Instructions